sircelsius/elasticsearch-grails-plugin-sample/README.md

     - [x] `sortBuilder.fieldSort` (see `MusicianService.searchMusicianOrderBySongCountMissingLast`).
     - [x] field sort via `Domain.search([sort: 'foo', order: 'bar'], { ... })`  (see `MusicianService.searchMusicianOrderBySongCount`).
     - [x] multiple fields sorting via multiple `sortBuilders` (see `MusicianService.searchMusicianOrderBySongCountMissingLast`).

+### Integration tests

+Here are the integration tests that need to be implemented to insure that the sample works correctly:

+  - [x] Musician Service
+    - [x] `searchMusicianOrderBySongCount()`
+    - [x] `searchMusicianOrderBySongCountMissingLast`

 If you want something implemented, feel free to create an issue on this repository or tweet [@MonsieurCelsius](http://www.twitter.com/MonsieurCelsius) and I'll see what I can do..

 ## License ##